saucelabs/testrunner-toolkit/docs/TESTRUNNER-TOOLKIT-FAQS.md

 -->

 ## How Does Testrunner Toolkit Work?
-Native JavaScript testing is achieved through the combination of Sauce Labs, Jest, and the JavaScript framework of your choice.
+Native JavaScript testing is achieved through the combination of Sauce Labs and the JavaScript framework of your choice.
 In the current beta, the toolkit supports:

 * [Puppeteer](https://github.com/puppeteer/puppeteer)